AlexGeier/subscription-tracker/README.md

    * As a user, I should be able to sign in to my account
 * Register page
    * As a user, I should be able to create an account
+   * As a user, I should be able to add an email address to my account
 * Subscription List Page
     * As a user, I should be able to see a list of my subscriptions
     * As a user, I should be able to see when each subscription payment is due
     * As a user, I should be able to see how much money is due for each payment
     * As a user, I should be able to delete a subscription from the app
     * As a user, I should be able to see the total amount of money I pay each month
+* Subscription Detail Page
+    * As a user, I should be able to see the total amount I've spent on a susbscription
+    * As a user, I should be able to see the average amount I've spent on dynamic susbscriptions
 * Add a subscription page
     * As a user, I should have the option to add a subscription with a dynamic monthly payment
     * As a user, I should have the option to create a subscription with a fixed monthly payment